projectcontour/gimbal/README.md

 ## Known Limitations

-* Upstream Kubernetes Pods and OpenStack VMs must be routable from the Gimbal load balancing cluster
+* Upstream Kubernetes Pods and OpenStack VMs must be routable from the Gimbal load balancing cluster.
-  * No support for Kubernetes clusters with overlay networks
+  * Support is not available for Kubernetes clusters with overlay networks.
-  * We are looking for feedback on community requirements to design a solution.
-One potential option is to use one GRE tunnel per upstream cluster.
+  * We are looking for community feedback on design requirements for a solution.
+A possible option is one GRE tunnel per upstream cluster.
 [Feedback welcome here](https://github.com/heptio/gimbal/issues/39)!
-* The Kubernetes Ingress API is limited and insecure
+* The Kubernetes Ingress API is limited and insecure.
-  * Only one backend per route
+  * Provides only one backend per route.
-  * Anyone can modify route rules for a domain
+  * Anyone can modify route rules for a domain.
-  * More complex load balancing features like weighting and strategy are not supported
+  * More complex load balancing features like weighting and strategy are not supported.
-  * Gimbal & Contour will solve this with a [new IngressRoute CRD](https://github.com/heptio/contour/blob/master/design/ingressroute-design.md)
+  * Gimbal & Contour will provide a solution with a [new IngressRoute CRD](https://github.com/heptio/contour/blob/master/design/ingressroute-design.md).

 ## Troubleshooting

-If you encounter any problems that the documentation does not address, please [file an issue](https://github.com/heptio/gimbal/issues) or talk to us on the Kubernetes Slack team channel [#gimbal](https://kubernetes.slack.com/messages/gimbal)
+If you encounter any problems that the documentation does not address, please [file an issue](https://github.com/heptio/gimbal/issues) or talk to us on the Kubernetes Slack team channel [#gimbal](https://kubernetes.slack.com/messages/gimbal).

 ## Contributing